-Moving on up the line was subject and verb agreement. this common writing mistake was rampant on websites and blogs.
+Moving on up the line was subject and verb agreement. this common writing mistake to avoid was rampant on websites and blogs.
 Simply put, you must use a singular verb with a singular subject, and this is one of those things where an example might be best:

 Our employees takes pride in providing quality service.

-This should be corrected to read:
+This common writing mistake to avoid should be corrected to read:

 Our employees take pride in providing quality service.

-The next common writing mistake on our list was capitalization.
+The next common writing mistake to avoid on our list was capitalization.
 Be consistent with capitalization, in your website copy.
 Using lowercase letters for emphasis is ok, but use it consistently throughout the entire website.
 When in doubt, Google the questionable word or phrase.
 Also, be on the lookout for simple issues like lower casing the word “I”.

-This common writing mistake was everywhere on websites.
+This common writing mistake to avoid was everywhere on websites.
 There is so much confusion on when to use an apostrophe s (‘s) to show ownership and when to use the plural form of a word.
 Let me try to clarify.
 Here’s an example of this mistake in action: